Tools I use

 - I use neovim for quick editing in terminal,

-- but I use VS Codium for projects spanning multiple files and actually coding something.
-I used to use VS Code earlier.
+- but I use VS Code for projects spanning multiple files and actually coding something.

 Music Players